 Do you have a few stray zucchini hiding in your fridge that you’ve been putting off using?
 We did, and this is what became of them last night.

-This simple, fast and inexpensive recipe for Zucchini Basil Soup requires very few ingredients and can made in 20 minutes flat.
+This simple, fast and healthy recipe for Zucchini Basil Soup requires very few ingredients and can made in 20 minutes flat.
 It’s vegan and full-flavored, my favorite kind of recipe.
 Try it with basil– or for adventurous palates, try it with fresh mint –a unique, delicious twist.

 Keep it vegan, or for heartier appetites, swirl in a little plain Greek yogurt or sour cream at the end.
 You could also top with crunchy croutons.
 The zucchini gives the soup a luscious silky quality that is really pleasant on the palate.
 Serve it with crusty bread and a salad….and dinner is ready!